What types of plastic can be recycled in Salt Lake City?

 Stores with plastic film recycling drop-off bins include:

-Recyclops is a recycling service available in Salt Lake County, as well as other counties throughout the state.
-This company picks up harder to recycle items from your house, including plastic films.
+Recyclops is a recycling service available in Salt Lake County, as well as other cities throughout the state and country.
+This locally founded company picks up hard-to-recycle items like plastic films from your doorstep.
 Textiles, light bulbs, and batteries are also included; styrofoam and clamshell pickup is available for an additional fee.

 Plastic Film Reuse